American Association for Physician Leadership: History

-The organization was founded in 1975 as the American Academy of Medical Directors (AAMD) in Alexandria, Virginia.
-The primary focus of the association's activities has been encouraging physicians to assume more active roles in the leadership and management of organizations in the health care industry and helping physicians acquire leadership and management skills.
-In 1982, AAMD moved its headquarters to Tampa.
-In 1980, the name was changed to the American College of Physician Executives (ACPE).
-In 2014 the organization rebranded and became the American Association for Physician Leadership with the stated goal of broadening the scope of programs, products and services.
+The organization was founded in 1975 as the American Academy of Medical Directors in Alexandria, Virginia.
+The primary focus is encouraging physicians to assume more active roles in the leadership and management of organizations in the health care industry and helping physicians acquire leadership and management skills.
+In 1980, the name was changed to the American College of Physician Executives.
+In 1982, the academy moved its headquarters to Tampa.
+In 2014 the organization rebranded and obtained its current name with the stated goal of broadening the scope of programs, products, and services.
 The association states that it strives to support the physician workforce across the entire career span, from medical students to those in later career stages.
 This also includes physicians in clinical roles, nonclinical administrative roles and those on nontraditional physician career paths.

-Mission Statement
+Physician Leadership Journal

-"It is our core belief that all physicians are leaders, and as such are especially vital in determining and effecting better healthcare services delivery and patient outcomes.
-We therefore endeavor to prepare physicians in diverse disciplines to be influential and effective leaders in the improvement, delivery and management of healthcare services."
+The Physician Leadership Journal (PLJ), until April 2022 known as the Physician Executive Journal (PEJ), is the journal of the society, with member-submitted articles being critically appraised by the editorial board.